 Yesterday was hatch day.
-My usual redundant morning chores were certainly more exciting to say the least when I was greeted by newly hatched fuzzy butts.
-This was a first time hatching eggs for Peaches, a four year old Silkie hen.
+My usual redundant morning chores were certainly more exciting, to say the least when I was greeted by newly hatched fuzzy butts.
+This was the first time hatching eggs for Peaches, a four-year-old Silkie hen.
 She’s very proud and protective of her babies, nevertheless, I’m keeping a close watch on her inexperienced mothering.
 The brooder is set up and ready to go if needed.

 This was a trial run for Peaches, the fertile eggs I placed under her were a barnyard mix.
 What I know for sure is the eggs are from a Leghorn and an Ameraucana.
 But the rooster?
 That will remain a mystery.

 It will be a nice change to have birds other than Silkies and Cochins in my barn, these little hatch-a-longs will remain here as permanent members of the flock.
 Mamma and chicks will be moved to the barn with the others, confined to a corner in full view of the flock at 2-3 weeks old.